Embeddings Explained: The Hidden Technology Powering Every AI App

 Content Embeddings for Cold Start

 A classic problem in recommendations: what do you do with a new item that has no interaction history?
 Pure collaborative filtering fails because there are no ratings to learn from.
-Text and image embeddings solve this — embed the item's description, genre tags, and thumbnail, and find nearest neighbor items that already have interaction data.
+Text and image embeddings solve this.
+Embed the item's description, genre tags, and thumbnail, then find nearest-neighbor items that already have interaction data.
 A new Spotify track with zero plays can immediately be recommended alongside similar songs using audio and lyrics embeddings.

 Embeddings + RAG: Why They're Inseparable

-RAG — Retrieval-Augmented Generation — is the dominant architecture for building LLM-powered applications over private or frequently updated knowledge bases.
-The idea is simple but powerful: instead of trying to fit all your company's knowledge into the LLM's context window, you retrieve only the relevant pieces for each query and inject them into the prompt.
+RAG (Retrieval-Augmented Generation) is the dominant architecture for building LLM-powered applications over private or frequently updated knowledge bases.
+Instead of trying to fit all your company's knowledge into the LLM's context window, you retrieve only the relevant pieces for each query and inject them into the prompt.

 Embeddings are the mechanism that makes the retrieval step work.
 Here is the exact flow: